Coronavirus in the US: Trump says governors play 'political game' with COVID-19 tests

 "Now they scream ....'Testing, Testing, Testing,' again playing a very dangerous political game," Trump tweeted.
 "States, not the Federal Government, should be doing the Testing - But we will work with the Governors and get it done.
 This is easy compared to the fast production of thousands of complex Ventilators!"

-Public health experts say the country needs to dramatically increase its testing infrastructure if it is going to safely roll back restrictions and reopen businesses without risking a major spike in infections that would negate weeks of social distancing and economic strife.
+Public health experts say the country needs to dramatically increase its testing infrastructure if it is going to safely roll back restrictions and reopen businesses without risking a major spike in infections.

 Dr. Anthony Fauci, the nation's top infectious diseases expert, told ABC's "Good Morning America" Monday that the country is currently running about 1.5 million to 2 million tests per week.
 But, "we really need to get up to, at least, you know, maybe two times that, three times that."